epfl-ada/ada-2020-project-milestone-p3-p3_adahn/README.md

 3) US census data : https://www.census.gov/data.html

 ### Methods :
 We will first extract from the whole dataset driver's race and officer's race to analyze if it has an effect on racial disparities.
 Then we will do the same but this time with subject's sex.
-Then we would have to get a dataset from Wikipedia with the race percentages in counties that have data for police stops.
+Then we would have to get a dataset from www.cencus.gov with the race percentages in counties that have data for police stops.
+Those data are available.
 We would then normalize race stops to this percentages and see if there is still an effect of racial disparity or if the effect is even bigger.
 Finally, we will get a dataset from Wikipedia but this time with the majority of politics of different states.
 We will not use Swing States but only States majoritary Democrates or Republicans.
+We might also go to the County level if we observe that some States have a significant politics difference between it's Counties.
 We will thus see if there is a correlation between state's politic and racial disparity in police stops.
+When comparing the stop rates of a Democrates and Republican states, we will have to take into account the race percentage of the state.
+In deed, a conservative state may have less black, hence this can give a false impression of lower search rate for black people in Republican States.

 (FAUT DEVELOPPER PLUS LES COMPARAISONS/TESTS QU'ON VA FAIRE JE PENSE)

 ### Proposed timeline :
 As we will have around 3 weeks to work on this extension of the study, we will start by answering the two first questions during the first week.
-The second week, we will get Wikipedia's datatset and during the third week analyze the datatset to answer the two other questions.
+The second week, we will get the Wikipedia and Cencus datatset and during the third week analyze those datatsets to answer the two other questions.

 (JE PENSE JE SUIS PLUS CHAUD A RACCOURCIR UN PEU LA TIMELINE EN MODE : 2 PREMIèRES QUESTIONS + DATASET WIKI DURANT LA 1 SEMAINE ET ANALYSE DES 2 DERNIERES QUESTIONS DURANT LA 2E, COMME CA ON EST LARGE)
+(dahn: Je suis d'accord, deux premières questions première semaine et en parallèle je récupère les deux dataset en ligne)

 ### Organization within the team